 Get more done in less time with this 14-day Productivity Challenge and free daily planner printable.
 If you are tired of spinning your wheels to get things done and feeling disorganized, this productivity plan can help.
 Achieve your goals and streamline your to-do list with this plan.
 While you are in a productive mood, consider getting your finances in order with these free budget planners.
+Also, consider taking this self-care challenge when you have run out of steam and need a reset to focus on yourself.

 How the 14-day productivity challenge works